 Primary Care Providers Needed

 Patients may walk into a Center of Excellence or be referred.
 From there, patients are stabilized, given treatment, and referred to a care provider in the community.
-Advocates hope the design will help primary care doctors treat a growing number of opioid dependent or addicted people.
-Centers are able to cater to patients who may need initial intensive care but do not require in-patient care.
+Advocates hope the design will help primary care doctors treat a growing number of opioid-dependent or addicted people.
+Centers can cater to patients who may need initial intensive care but do not require in-patient care.

 Since 1971, CODAC has served the Rhode Island community.
 Its five locations enable a range of outpatient recovery treatment and prevention services.
 Those struggling with drugs, gambling, or addictive behaviors rely on CODAC for compassionate and personalized service.